-- You’ll be a part of an amazing community of citizen scientists.
-We will connect you through social media and events throughout the year.
+- You’ll be a part of an amazing group of community scientists.
+We will connect you to each other through social media and events throughout the year.

-- You’ll receive special invitations to field trips and meet-ups throughout the year, to hone your skills and hang out with other citizen scientists and NHMLA researchers.
+- You’ll receive special invitations to field trips and meet-ups throughout the year, to hone your skills and hang out with other community scientists and NHMLA researchers.